borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 Here $\mathbf{R}_1 = \left[ \begin{matrix} \cos{\theta_1} && -\sin{\theta_1}\\ \sin{\theta_1} && \cos{\theta_1}\end{matrix} \right]$ is a 2D rotation matrix, while $\mathbf{t}_1 = \left[ \begin{matrix}x_1 \\ y_1 \end{matrix}\right]$ is a translation vector.
 While we are using a $3\times3$ matrix now to represent the pose, *its degrees of freedom* are still $3$, since it is a function of $(x_1, y_1, \theta_1)$.

-Working with transformation matrices is great, because we can now describe the behavior we previously explained with words now using matrix operations.
+Working with transformation matrices is great, because we can now describe the behavior we previously explained with words using matrix operations.
 If we start in pose $\mathbf{T}_1$ and we apply the transformation $\mathbf{T}_2$:

 $$
 \begin{equation}